Analysis · February 2026

 📊 Data Source

-Analysis based on USDA Farm Service Agency payment records, 2017-2025.
+Analysis based on USDA Farm Service Agency payment records, 2017-2026.
 COVID-era programs include CFAP 1, CFAP 2, Pandemic Livestock Indemnity, and related emergency programs.
+Explore year-by-year trends on the trends page or see trade war spending for the pre-COVID emergency spending precedent.

 Related Analysis